cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/CONTRIBUTING.md

 This project uses [`sphinx`](https://www.sphinx-doc.org) to automatically build documentation into a narrative structure.
-You can check that the documentation properly builds with `tox -e docs`.
+You can check that the documentation builds properly in an isolated environment with `tox -e docs-test` and actually build it locally with `tox -e docs`.

 ### Testing